National Wildlife Refuge

 |Visit the Refuge's Web Site:

 Continued . . .
 You may hike on all refuge roads that are open to vehicle travel.
-Hiking is permitted in all areas July 1-February 28 except in the areas that are closed to all entry.
-Horseback riding is allowed only on roads and trails shown on the refuge brochure map.
+Hiking is permitted in all areas July 1-January 20 except in the areas that are closed to all entry.
 Those who choose to enjoy the refuge on cross-country skis or showshoes are welcome.
 Use areas and dates are the same as those for hiking.